 Divorced or separated parents

-Only the spouse claiming the dependent can claim the amounts paid by that spouse for tuition and textbooks for that dependent.
+Only the parent claiming the dependent can claim the amounts paid by that parent for tuition and textbooks for that dependent.

 Expenses for textbooks or other items for home schooling, tutoring, or schooling outside an accredited school do not qualify for the credit.